YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 * Shut down all replicating instance servers (Receiver Server, Update Process and its Helper processes).
 * Shutdown the originating instance servers (all active and/or passive Source Servers).
-* On its replicating instances, ensure that there are no YottaDB/GT.M or MUPIP processes attached to the Journal Pool as updates are disabled (they are enabled only on the originating instance).
+* On its replicating instances, ensure that there are no YottaDB or MUPIP processes attached to the Journal Pool as updates are disabled (they are enabled only on the originating instance).
 * Execute mupip rundown -region to ensure that the database, Journal Pool, and Receiver Pool shared memory is rundown properly.

 ++++++++++++++++++++++++++++++++++++++++++
 Creating a new Replication Instance File
 ++++++++++++++++++++++++++++++++++++++++++

-You do not need to create a new replication instance file except when you upgrade from a YottaDB/GT.M version prior to V5.5-000.
-Unless stated in the release notes of your YottaDB/GT.M version, you instance file does not need to be upgraded.
-If you are creating a new replication instance file for any administration purpose, remember that doing do so will remove history records which may prevent it from resuming replication with other instances.
+You do not need to create a new replication instance file except when you upgrade from a very old YottaDB version.
+Unless stated in the release notes of your YottaDB version, you instance file does not need to be upgraded.
+If you are creating a new replication instance file for any administration purpose, remember that doing so will remove history records which may prevent it from resuming replication with other instances.
 To create a new replication instance file, follow these steps:

 * Shut down all mumps, MUPIP and DSE processes except Source and Receiver Server processes; then shut down the Receiver Server (and with it, the Update Process) and all Source Server processes.
 Use MUPIP RUNDOWN to confirm that all database files of the instance are closed and there are no processes accessing them.